apcrz/merge-spreadsheet/README.md

 ## Licença

 Esse projeto é livre para usar e modificar.
-Veja a licença completa no arquivo [LICENSE].
+Veja a licença completa no arquivo [LICENSE](LICENSE).